 Heavy rains in Dallas-Fort Worth area have led to an inchworm outbreak

-North Texans caught in the web of an outbreak - nothing to do with B.J.
-Leiderman, who writes our theme music.
-It's caterpillars all over the place - feasting on foliage and leaving yards covered in silk.
-Member station KERA's Jacob Wells is on the story.
+Caterpillars are creeping their way across North Texas, feasting on foliage and leaving yards covered in silk.
+Member station KERA's Jacob Wells reports.

 JACOB WELLS, BYLINE: Dallas-Fort Worth residents are facing an infestation of tiny, green cankerworms and hackberry leafrollers.
 They're about half an inch to an inch long and have segmented bodies.
 One is kind of cute, but hundreds, like there are in Steven Horvath's yard, are kind of gross.